SKorea seeks rare talks with North to ease military tensions

 “We make the proposal for a meeting… aimed at stopping all hostile activities that escalate military tension along the land border,” the defense ministry said in a statement.

-The Red Cross said it hoped for “a positive response” from its counterpart in the North, hoping to hold a family reunions in early October.
-If realised, they would be the first in two years.
+The Red Cross said it hoped for “a positive response” from its counterpart in the North, hoping to hold family reunions in early October.
+If realized, they would be the first in two years.

 Millions of families were separated by the conflict that sealed the division of the two countries.
 Many died without getting a chance to see or hear from their families on the other side of the heavily fortified border, across which all civilian communication is banned.

-With the passage of time, the number of survivors has diminished, with only around 60,000 left in the South.
+With the passage of time, the number of survivors has diminished, with only around 60,000 members of divided families still left in the South.

+“North Korea should respond to our sincere proposals if it really seeks peace on the Korean Peninsula”, Cho Myoung-Gyon, Seoul’s unification minister in charge of North Korea affairs, told reporters.

+Cho stressed that Seoul “would not seek collapse of the North or unification through absorbing the North,” and urged Pyongyang to restore inter-Korea communication channels including a shuttered military hotline.

-Moon, who took power in May, has advocated dialogue with the nuclear-armed North as a means of bringing it to the negotiating table as tensions soar over its weapons ambitions.
+Moon, who took power in May, has advocated dialogue with the nuclear-armed North as a means of bringing it to the negotiating table and vowed to play a more active role in global efforts to tame the South’s unpredictable neighbor.

 Please follow our commenting guidelines.